mg-lrn/CD-CI-POC/README.md

-# CD-CI-POC with AWS CodePipeline
+# CD-CI-POC with AWS CodePipeline on weekend